-Now, give students a few moments to go through and write short media posts for their different life events.
+Now, give students a few moments to go through and write hashtags for their different life events.
 Instruct students to talk about them or work together as needed.

-Pass out the Summary Social Media Post handout and instruct students to choose one of their posts of a life event to write a summary.
+Pass out the "Tweet Writing" handout and instruct students to choose one of their hashtags of a life event to write a summary using the Tweet Up strategy.
 Display slide 16 for guidance.